bixb922/crank-organ/doc-software/README.md

 Option 3: If a crank rotation sensor is installed, start turning the crank.
 This will start the tune.

+Option 4: If you configure "Automatic mode" in the General Configuration, the tune will start after the specified pause.
+This mode is for unattended operation, like when you are towing the crank organ in a procession.

 ### Setlist control